 Choosing a postsecondary institution is a major decision for students and their families.
-Along with academic, financial and geographic considerations, the issue of campus safety is a vital concern.
+Along with academic, financial, and geographic considerations, the issue of campus safety is a vital concern.
 In 1990, Congress enacted the Crime Awareness and Campus Security Act of 1990 (Title II of Public law 101-542), which amended the Higher Education Act of 1965 (HEA).
 This act required all postsecondary institutions participating in HEA's Title IV student financial assistance programs to disclose campus crime statistics and security information.
 This act was amended in 1992, 1998, and 2000.
-The 1998 amendments renamed the law the Jeanne Clery Disclosure of Campus Security and Policy and Campus Crime Statistics Act in memory of a student who was slain in her dorm room in 1986.
+The 1998 amendments renamed the law the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act in memory of a student who was slain in her dorm room in 1986.
 It is generally referred to as the Clery Act.

-In 2008, the Higher Education Opportunity Act or HEOA (Public Law 110-35) reauthorized, amended, and expanded the Higher Education of 1965.
-HEOA amended the requirements of the Clery Act and created additional safety and security-related requirements for educational institutions such as ours.
+In 2008, the Higher Education Opportunity Act or HEOA (Public law 110-35) reauthorized and expanded the Higher Education Act of 1965, as amended.
+HEOA amended the requirements of the Clery Act and created additional safety- and security-related requirements for educational institutions such as ours.

-In 1994, the Violence Against Women Act of 1994 (or VAWA) (Public Law 103-322) was the first major federal law to help government agencies and victim advocates work together to fight domestic violence, sexual assault, and other types of violence against women.
+In 1994, the Violence Against Woman Act of 1994 or VAWA (Public Law 103-322) was the first major federal law to help government agencies and victim advocates work together to fight domestic violence, sexual assault, and other types of violence against women.
 The VAWA created new punishments for certain crimes and started programs to prevent violence and help victims.
-The reauthorization of the VAWA in 2013 amended the Clery Act to afford additional rights to campus victims of sexual assault, dating violence, domestic violence, and stalking.
+The reauthorization of the VAWA in 2013 amended the Clery Act to afford additional rights to campus victims of sexual assault, domestic violence, dating violence, and stalking.
 These amendments to the Clery Act went into effect July 1, 2015.

 Compliance with these federal laws is not a once-a-year event.
 Many requirements must be satisfied before an institution can be considered in full compliance.
-Some requirements are ongoing, such as crime information collecting, campus alerts and crime log updating, while other requirements are less frequent, such as this report and the online survey our institution submits to the U.S. Department of Education by October 1st each year.
+Some requirements are ongoing, such as crime information collecting, campus alerts and crime log updating, while other requirements are less frequent, such as this Annual Security and Fire Safety Report and the online survey our institution submits to the Department of Education by October 1st each year.